hirosystems/stacks-subnets/docs/getting-started.md

 ### Create the contracts

-Clarinet does not yet fully support development on subnets, so we will not be using it to manage our subnet contracts, but will instead do that manually for now.
+Clarinet does not yet support deploying a contract to a subnet, so we will not use it to manage our subnet contracts in this guide.
+Instead, we will manually deploy our subnet contracts for now.

 #### Creating the Stacks (L1) contract

 Our L1 NFT contract is going to implement the
 [SIP-009 NFT trait](https://github.com/stacksgov/sips/blob/main/sips/sip-009/sip-009-nft-standard.md#trait).
-We can add this to our project as a requirement, so that Clarinet takes care of deploying it for us.
+We will add this to our project as a requirement so that Clarinet will deploy it for us.

 ```sh
 clarinet requirements add SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait